realaisles/BerlinSalaryTrends/README.md

 Welcome to the Berlin Salary Trends repo.

-## 🚀 Join the Berlin Salary Survey 2023 today
+## 🫵🏻 Join the Berlin Salary Survey 2023!

 Submit your data anonymously and find out how you compare to others.